Passion Play of Stora Bjurum

-The Passionsspelen på Stora Bjurum (The Passion Plays at Stora Bjurum) is a name for a famous incident in Sweden in 1738–1741, when the manor Bjurum in Västergötland became the center of a religious dissident sect.
-The dissident group was given support of the owner of the manor, countess Eva Margareta Stenbock.
-The movement excluded themselves from the church and practiced a form of socialism.
-In 1738, they were subjected to an investigation on behalf of the church, and the name of the incident refers to the passion play in which the female preacher Dordi Olofsdotter acted in the part of Christ.
+The Passionsspelen på Stora Bjurum (the Passion Play at Stora Bjurum) was performed in Sweden in 1738–1741, when the manor Bjurum in Västergötland became the center of a religious dissident sect.
+The dissident group was given the support of the owner of the manor, Countess Eva Margareta Stenbock.
+The movement excluded itself from the church and practised a form of socialism.
+In 1738, the sect was subjected to an investigation on behalf of the church, and the name of the incident refers to a passion play in which a female preacher, Dordi Olofsdotter, undertook the role of Christ.
 The movement was suppressed after Stenbock subjected to reuniting with the church in 1741.

 Movement

 The origin of the incident at Stora Bjurum was a movement founded in Vänersborg by a priest by the name of Lenberg some years before.
 The movement disliked the church and focused on a personal, internal religious service and interpretation of the Bible.
 This teleology reached the parish of Bjurum with two female preachers from Främmestad: Kerstin Andersdotter and Dordi Olofsdotter.
 Stora Bjurum was at the time owned by Major Count Erik Fredrik Stenbock (1686–1739), though the actual manager of the estate was his spouse, Eva Margareta Clerck (d.
 1743).
 Clerck became a follower of the movement, and gave its congregation refuge at the estate, which made Stora Bjurum the center of the cult.
 Among the members of the movement who came to Bjurum because of this were the dissident priests Nils Nabbelius and Sven Hulthén, the last of whom also opened a school there.
 Clerck also encouraged the population in the surrounding countryside to join the movement with all sorts of privileges.